FoundryAI/api-auth/README.md

 token and the query params for an `access_token` that it then validates against the specified endpoint.

-NOTE: invalid tokens do not cause errors, but if multiple tokens are detected a `BadRequestError` will be raised.
+NOTE: If multiple tokens are detected a `BadRequestError` will be raised.

 [request-link]: https://github.com/request/request#requestoptions-callback